cmu-delphi/covidcast-indicators/validator/PLANS.md

 ## Checks + features wishlist, and problems to think about:

-* Improve performance and reduce runtime
+* Improve performance and reduce runtime (what's the goal?)
   * Profiling (iterate)
-  * Run timing tests, check if saving intermediate files will improve efficiency (currently a bottleneck at "individual file checks" section)
+  * Check if saving intermediate files will improve efficiency (currently a bottleneck at "individual file checks" section)
-  * Group `all_frames` by geo type and signal name instead of reading data in again via read_geo_signal_combo_files().
-A MultiIndex dataframe may improve performance even more.
+  * Make `all_frames` MultiIndex-ed by geo type and signal name?
+Make a dict of data indexed by geo type and signal name?
+May improve performance.
 * Which, if any, *specific* geo_ids are missing (get unique geo ids from historical data or delphi_utils)
 * Check for duplicate rows
 * Check explicitly for large spikes (avg_val check can detect jumps in average value)
 * Backfill problems, especially with JHU and USA Facts, where a change to old data results in a datapoint that doesn’t agree with surrounding data ([JHU examples](https://delphi-org.slack.com/archives/CF9G83ZJ9/p1600729151013900)) or is very different from the value it replaced.
 If date is already in the API, have any values changed significantly within the "backfill" window (use span_length setting).
 See [this](https://github.com/cmu-delphi/covidcast-indicators/pull/155#discussion_r504195207) for context.
 * Run check_missing_dates on every geo type-signal type separately.
 Probably move check to geo_sig loop.
-* Use known erroneous/anomalous days of source data to tune static thresholds and test behavior
 * Different test thresholds for different files?
 Currently some control based on smoothed vs raw signals
 * Data correctness and consistency over longer time periods (weeks to months).
 Compare data against long-ago (3 months?)
 API data for changes in trends.
   * Long-term trends and correlations between time series.
 Currently, checks only look at a data window of a few days